sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/requester.md

 As you can see, it has connected to the nym client that we started before.

-The `--enable statistics` flag starts the requester in a mode which reports very minimal usage statistics - the amount of bytes sent to a service, and the number of requests - to a service we run, as part of the Nym-Connect Beta testing.
+The `--enable statistics` flag starts the requester in a mode which reports very minimal usage statistics - the amount of bytes sent to a service, and the number of requests - to a service we run, as part of the Nym Connect Beta testing.

 If you want to see what exactly is being recorded, you can send the data to a client you control by using the `--statistics-recipient` flag.